AliyasAhmed/Next-Js/CreatingApi.md

    - It logs the data in the server console.
    - It sends back a response to the client, confirming that everything worked (`success: true`) and including the data that was sent.

-Let me know if this makes more sense now!